firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-17/2014-11-04-better-girls-from-broken-parts.md

 ---
 layout: story
+category: short story
+issue: 16, October 2014
+issue-cover: issue-16-cover.png
+issue-buy-link:
-title:  "Better Girls From Broken Parts"
+title: Better Girls From Broken Parts
+subtitle:
-author: Nino Cipri
+author: nino-cipri
+author-2:
+author-3:
+editor: brian-j-white
+illustrator: galen-dara
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2014-11-04 12:01:00 -0500
-category: short story
 permalink: /issue17/chapter/better-girls-from-broken-parts/
+audiourl:
 teaser: "Rachel and Jasmine stared warily at each other while their mothers went through the long process of two grown-ups greeting each other."
+art: better-girls-from-broken-parts.jpg
+artcaption: Illustration for Better Girls From Broken Parts
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
-art: better-girls-from-broken-parts.jpg
-caption: Illustration for Better Girls From Broken Parts
-artist: Galen Dara
 ---

 Rachel and Jasmine stared warily at each other while their mothers went through the long process of two grown-ups greeting each other. _It's been so long!
 Let me get your bags.
 Let me get your coat.
 Sit down, May, you look exhausted.
 How was the trip?
 The girl at the gas station said what?
 Girl, remember that time when—_